Zondax/ledger-zcash/docs/APDUSPEC.md

 ### INS_GET_SPENDINFO

-Returns a proof generating key (PGK) and randomness (rcv and alpha) for a sapling spend
+Returns a proof generating key (PGK) and randomness (rcv and alpha) for a sapling spend (if needed for the transaction)

 #### Command